zrwaite/se101-spaceship/README.md

 }
 ```

-When in doubt, google it!
+When in doubt, google it.
+Just google it.
 And remember not to forget to be in doubt.

 <h3 id='5.4'>5.4: TypeScript Compilation</h3>